karlospn/mytechramblings-site-source-code/content/posts/how-to-integrate-your-roslyn-analyzers-with-sonarqube.md

 One way to integrate a Roslyn Analyzer with SonarQube is to create a plugin from it and then install the plugin into SonarQube.

-To generate a SonarQube plugin from a Roslyn Analyzer you need to do the following steps:
+To generate a SonarQube plugin from a Roslyn Analyzer library you need to do the following steps:
-- Package your Roslyn Analyzer into a NuGet package.
+- Package your Roslyn Analyzer library into a NuGet package.
 - Use the ``RoslynSonarQubePluginGenerator`` tool to convert the NuGet package into a SonarQube plugin.
     - The generator tool can be found [here](https://github.com/SonarSource/sonarqube-roslyn-sdk).

 Then the SonarQube plugin must be installed into your SonarQube instance (you just need to put it in the SonarQube server ``/extensions/plugins`` folder and restart the server).

-After installing the plugin will see a new repository containing all of the rules defined on your Roslyn Analyzer.
-The rules can be added to Quality Profiles just like any other SonarQube rule.
+After installing the plugin, a new repository containing all the rules defined on your Roslyn Analyzer library will appear on SonarQube.
+From now on, those custom rules can be associated with a Quality Profile, just like any other SonarQube rule.

 Let me show you an end-to-end example.